Get in touch Get in touch

 However, the National Minimum Wage is legally enforceable and employees can report their employer to the Pay and Work Rights Helpline if they think they are being underpaid.
 Employers face a fine if they are found to be underpaying and employees can claim back pay too.
 This also applies to the statutory ‘National Living Wage’.

-Usdaw members who have a query about their pay rates should contact their Union Representative.
+Usdaw members who have a query about their pay rates should contact their Union rep.

 Further advice